redsanket/spark/external/spark/guide/spark_on_yarn.rst

 Release Information:

-Note that spark 2.3 is latest and spark 2.2 is the current version.
+Note that Spark 2.3 is the minimum supported version in YGrid and VCG.
 Check your grid to see if it has rolled out ``ls /home/gs/spark`` on a grid gateway.

 .. _soy_start: